-Recent reforms to consumer credit law have resulted in a single national consumer credit regime governed by National Consumer Credit Protection Act 2009 (Cth) (NCCP) which includes the National Credit Code (NCC) as Schedule 1 to the Act.
-The NCC replaces previous state-based consumer credit codes and the Uniform Consumer Credit Code (UCCC) and it continues to apply to the conduct of Australian credit licence holders.
-ASIC is responsible for administering the NCCP.
+ASIC administers a single national consumer credit regime contained in the National Consumer Credit Protection Act 2009 (National Credit Act), which includes the National Credit Code as Schedule 1 to the Act.
+The National Credit Act replaces previous state-based consumer credit codes and the Uniform Consumer Credit Code (UCCC) and applies to the conduct of Australian credit licence holders.

-The NCC applies to credit contracts entered into on or after 1 July 2010 where:
+The National Credit Code applies to credit contracts entered into on or after 1 July 2010 where:

 - the lender is in the business of providing credit

 - a charge is made for providing the credit